A widely used Open Educational Resources (OER) definition comes from the Hewlett Foundation:

-Many creators of OER, as well as a variety of digital media, use Creative Commons licenses to designate the specific permissions granted to those who would use the work.
+Many creators of OER, as well as a variety of digital media, use CC licenses to designate the specific permissions granted to those who would use the work.
 This not only provides clarity about how the work may be used and attributed, but also makes it easier to discover the resources through searching.

 Research on Impact of OER / ZTC Adoption

 Increasingly, research is demonstrating that OER use has a positive impact on student access and success.
 Some of the emerging findings include:

 - Students and faculty generally perceive OER as equivalent in quality to traditional texts

 - Students view faculty who adopt OER positively